swcarpentry/git-novice/episodes/15-wrapup.md

 ## Your next step!

 Good job!
+We recommend you to [read the supplemental episode](14-supplemental-rstudio.md) on how to use Git with the Rstudio IDE.
+It can make some steps easier to interact with!

+Also!
 You've now fulfill the core prerequisites for the tutorial on [Improve your code for Epidemic analysis with R](https://epiverse-trace.github.io/research-compendium/introduction.html#why-improve-our-code-for-epidemic-analysis)!

 With `R`, `Git` and `GitHub` you will now extend your skills with a Research compendium, a Reproducible environment, and informative READMEs!